-Blog series part 3 of 5: The Impact of Patient Engagement in Pharmaceutical Companies
+Blog series part 3 of 5: The Impact of Patient Engagement on Research and Portfolio Management

 admedicum is pleased to announce a blog series on topics in patient engagement relevant to those in the pharmaceutical industry.
 This is the third part of the series.

-Part 3: Impact on Core Area II - Research and Portfolio Management
+Part 3: Impact of Patient Engagement on Research and Portfolio Management

 It is essential for the company's goals and direction to fully understand patient needs early on from a patient’s point of view, identify potential benefits and provide appropriate solutions for diagnostic and therapeutic problems.

 The patient view regarding treatment priorities and methods, or risk-benefit ratio, may differ significantly from the treating physician’s view.
 The company’s decision for investment in certain therapeutic areas and corresponding goals (e.g. curative, symptomatic, adjuvant), including fundraising and in- or out-licensing, should be strongly driven by a deep understanding of what is relevant to the patient.

 Pharmaceutical entrepreneurs must be economically successful in the long term.
 They should also communicate this fact transparently.
 Only in this way can they generate added value for their investors, their employees, their customers, and the community.